The Jim Rome Show: Show format and content

 The three-hour program is a mixture of interviews, calls, emails, Tweets and Rome's own thoughts and analysis.
 On the radio, the opening and closing theme is "Lust for Life" by Iggy Pop, and the show also uses "Welcome to the Jungle" by Guns N' Roses and "Up All Night" by The Boomtown Rats.
 The program usually begins with headlines, when Rome highlights the main sports news of the day with his thoughts and opinions.
 Rome refers to his listeners as "Clones".
-A "staple" of the program is the Smack Off, an annual show on which the best callers compete against each other for a cash prize.
+A staple of the program is the Smack Off, an annual show on which the best callers compete against each other for a cash prize.

 Friday episodes include the week rewind, known as "Alvin Delloro's Week that Was", which is a compilation of show highlights over the past week alongside a mix of music.
+The engineers' sound bites have been an integral part of the show; in 1998, Rome released an album entitled Welcome to the Jungle, which features some of the show's memorable sound bites and music.

+A FAST channel exclusive show, The After Hour, aired from September 19, 2024, to May 15, 2026.

 From February 11 to March 11, 2009, all of Rome's shows contained an interview with an individual with the given name Rex.